 - Adding delivery service in partnership with Doordash – Creating a delivery program in collaboration with delivery apps will also allow them to retain more customers because they can provide free delivery for orders over $10, for example.

 - Loss of customer trust due to food-borne illness – Between 2015- 2016, there was a decline in their sales because of a series of health – related incidents that ranged from norovirus, E.Coli, and salmonella outbreaks.
 Because of this, many customers stopped dining at Chipotle and they are only now slowly getting back to their previous sales percentages.

 - Legal proceedings against Chipotle – False claims are never good, but in regard to Chipotle, their false claim that their food has a low calorie count affected the reputation of the brand.

-- Challenges attracting and retaining employees – The labor market struggled and has been identified as being tightened because of the growing demand for dining in restaurant and the general strengthening of the economy.
+- Challenges attracting and retaining employees – The labor market has been identified as being competitive because of the growing demand for dining in restaurant and the general strengthening of the economy.
 So, to bring in new workers, Chipotle implemented a one-day hiring binge.

-- Supply chain problems – Because of the strict policies that were associated with the feeding and raising of animals, a number of store fronts had difficulties with their supply of certain ingredients.
+- Supply chain problems – Because of the strict policies that were associated with the feeding and raising of animals, a number of store fronts had difficulties with the supply of certain ingredients.

 - Growing competition – There has been a growing competition of Tex Mex business, which has put a pressure on Chipotle and has had negative effects on the company’s share of the market.